What Products Will Be Affected By Strike

 Stockpile Essential Supplies

-When stockpiling supplies, it's important to consider your family's specific needs and preferences.
-Choose foods that are easy to prepare and have a long shelf life, such as canned goods, dried beans, rice, and pasta.
+When stockpiling supplies, it helps to consider your family's specific needs and preferences.
+On top of that, choose foods that are easy to prepare and have a long shelf life, such as canned goods, dried beans, rice, and pasta.
 Also, make sure to regularly check the expiration dates of your stored items and replace them as needed.
-Having a supply of essential medications on hand can be particularly important for individuals with chronic health conditions.
+Having a supply of essential medications on hand can be particularly important for individuals with chronic health conditions It's one of those things that adds up..

 Diversify Your Shopping Sources